pysam-developers/pysam/doc/glossary.rst

       A genomic region, stated relative to a reference sequence.
 Consists of reference name ('chr1'), start (100000), and end (200000).
 0-based coordinates.
 Can be expressed as a string ('chr1:10000:20000')

    column
-      Reads that are aligned to a base in the :term:`target` sequence.
+      Reads that are aligned to a base in the :term:`reference` sequence.

    Reference
       The sequence that reads have been mapped onto.
 For example ``chr1``, ``contig123``.